 Witness Testing

-For the witness testing the GP System Supplier must be able to provide a list of local slot types available in their test environment and the relevant GP practice NACS code(s).
+For the witness testing the GP System Supplier must be able to provide in advance of testing a list of local slot types available in their test environment.
+These local slot types must have been taken from a recent copy of the live environment.
+They must also supply the relevant GP practice NACS code(s) of the GP practices to be used in testing.
 NHS Digital will use these to produce mappings to a National Slot Type Category.
 These mappings will be made available to the GP System Supplier in a CSV format for them to do the initial local slot type mappings in the test environment.

 NHS Digital will supply two XML files for testing.